-The effective interest rate as of September 30, 2021 was approximately 18.4%.
+The effective interest rate as of March 31, 2022 was approximately 16.5%.
 In connection with the First Investment Amount, we incurred debt issuance costs totaling \$1.4 million.
 Debt issuance costs have been netted against the debt and are being amortized over the estimated term of the debt using the effective interest method, adjusted on a prospective basis for changes in the underlying assumptions and inputs.
 The assumptions used in determining the expected repayment term of the debt and amortization period of the issuance costs requires that we make estimates that could impact the short and long-term classification of these costs, as well as the period over which these costs will be amortized.

-The carrying value of the deferred royalty obligation at September 30, 2021 was \$129.4 million based on \$135.0 million of proceeds, net of the fair value of the bifurcated embedded derivative liability upon execution of the Revenue Interest Agreement and the Amended Revenue Interest Agreement, and debt issuance costs incurred.
-The carrying value of the deferred royalty obligation at December 31, 2020 was \$71.3 million based on \$75.0 million of proceeds, net of the fair value of the bifurcated embedded derivative liability upon execution of the Revenue Interest Financing Agreement, and debt issuance costs incurred.
-The carrying value of the deferred royalty obligation approximated fair value at September 30, 2021 and December 31, 2020 and was measured using Level 3 inputs.
-The estimated fair market value was calculated using an option pricing Monte Carlo simulation model with inputs consistent with those used in determining the embedded derivative values as described in Note 7, "Fair Value of Financial Instruments" to our condensed consolidated financial statements.
+The carrying value of the deferred royalty obligation at both March 31, 2022 and December 31, 2021 was \$129.9 million based on \$135.0 million of proceeds, net of the fair value of the bifurcated embedded derivative liability upon execution of the Revenue Interest Agreement and the Amended Revenue Interest Agreement, and debt issuance costs incurred.
+The carrying value of the deferred royalty obligation approximated fair value at March 31, 2022 and December 31, 2021 and was measured using Level 3 inputs.
+The estimated fair market value was calculated using an option pricing Monte Carlo simulation model with inputs consistent with those used in determining the embedded derivative values as described in Note 5, "Fair Value of Financial Instruments" to our condensed consolidated financial statements.